 Ultimately, this comes down to the utility behind the religious caution against judging others lest we ourselves be judged.
 We are not supposed to judge others.
 It’s wrong.
 It’s not helpful.
 It’s not healthy.
 And when we fill in the blanks with negativity, not only are we judging them, we are likely judging them unfairly.

 So next time you feel the urge to wonder why people do the stupid, harmful, ignorant, or even hateful things they do, try to have a little empathy mixed in with the consequences you imagine for them.
 Just leave the gaps in place, unfilled.
 Let it be OK that you just don’t know all the answers.
 Have some peace with that.
 Because if you do, you might find it is more than worth the effort.

-Wil Darcangelo, M.Div, is the minister at the First Parish UU Church of Fitchburg and of the First Church of Christ, Unitarian in Lancaster.
+Wil Darcangelo, M.Div, is a Unitarian Universalist Minister at the First Parish of Fitchburg and the First Church of Lancaster.
 Email firstname.lastname@example.org.
-Follow him on Twitter, Instagram, and TikTok @wildarcangelo.
+Follow him on Facebook, Twitter, and Instagram @wildarcangelo.
 His blog, Hopeful Thinking, can be found at www.hopefulthinkingworld.blogspot.com.